afrieirham/homelab/readme.md

-# afrie's personal note about homelabbing
+# afrie's note about homelabbing

 best viewed in obsidian